An innovative approach for capturing and measuring patient-specific occlusal information:

 For an uninterrupted digital workflow, the data received and the corresponding coordinates in three-dimensional space must be correctly matched.
-This can be done with the S600 ARTI structured-light optical scanner and the virtual articulator implemented in the Zirkonzahn modelling software.
+This can be done with the S600 ARTI structured-light optical scanner and the virtual articulator implemented in the Zirkonzahn design software.
 The scanner acquires the data of the models from the PS1 articulator and transfers them directly to the software’s virtual articulator.

 This allows possible compensations to be detected prior to developing a treatment plan for laboratory or chairside restorations, minimising or completely eliminating any sources of error, particularly during data transfer, which might otherwise occur when planning or fabricating a dental restoration.

-The next step is the actual modelling of the restoration in the modelling software Zirkonzahn.Modellier.
+The next step is the actual modelling of the restoration in the design software Zirkonzahn.Modellier.
 Ideally, the physiognomy of the patient is taken into account during this step.
 This is now made possible by the Face Hunter 3D facial scanner.

 The almost photo-realistic digital face data of the patient can be used either as validity or reference values, but are also ideal for the planning and consultation process between dentist and patient.